windforce7/math_references/prob & stat/distributions.md

 </details>

 ##  11.1 Definition of beta R.V.
-Aside from the connection with Gamma distribution, it's easier to take $\beta$ random variables as continuous R.V. which has a $\beta$ pdf.
+Aside from the connection with Gamma distribution, it's easier to take $\beta$ random variables as continuous R.V. which follows the $\beta$ distribution.

 ##  11.2 pdf of beta R.V.
 $$